 - Motor vehicles cannot be able to drive over or under rails;

 - Motor vehicle cannot bounce off guardrails and back into traffic;

 - A rail must be sturdy enough to slow down and even stop a moving vehicle.

 One of the most well publicized and recent cases involving defective guardrails concerned Trinity Industries, which made changes to guardrail designs without the approval of the Federal Highway Administration.

 Types of Accidents Involving Guardrails

 There are a large number of motor vehicle accidents that can potentially involve collision with a guardrail.
 Some of the most common examples of these types of accidents include rear end collisions, head-on collisions, vehicle rollovers, sideswipe collisions, hit and run accidents, multiple vehicle collisions, or side impact collisions.

-Consult with a Top Accident Attorney
+Consult with a Top Accident Lawyer

 When guardrail accidents occur, there are a variety of ways in which individuals can be hurt, including broken bones, facial lacerations, internal bleeding, internal organ damage, paralysis, spinal cord damage, and traumatic brain injuries.
-If you or a loved one has experienced physical or financial hardships due to an accident involving a defective guardrail, it is an extremely wise idea to consult about matters with an experienced Nashville attorney at Calhoun Law, PLC.
+If you or a loved one has experienced physical or financial hardships due to an accident involving a defective guardrail, it is an extremely wise idea to consult about matters with an experienced Nashville lawyer at Calhoun Law, PLC.
 Do not hesitate to contact our law firm if you have been in an accident involving a guardrail.